HatedKnight/RADIUS/README.md

 # RADIUS
-The purpose of this repository is to explain how to create and configure a RADIUS WI-FI authentication server on Active Directory
+The purpose of this repository is to give a step by step process on how to create and configure a RADIUS WI-FI authentication server on Active Directory

 # Add AD DS
 1. Click on Add new roles and features